- Why is it important not to dispose of unwanted clothing?

 Where can I find a Planet Aid box?

 Use our Bin Finder to locate the one nearest you.

 How can I get a box in my area?

 If Planet Aid is servicing your state but there are no boxes nearby, then you can petition local businesses, schools, apartment complexes, or other institutions to host a bin.
 If Planet Aid is not currently servicing your area, then you can request a bin by filling out our online form.

 Can you pick up a donation from my house?

 If you have an exceptionally large amount of unwanted textiles (for example, you have inherited an entire wardrobe that you want to donate), then we can discuss the possibility of a pick-up.
 Contact your local Planet Aid.

 I want to drop off clothes but the box is full, what do I do?

-We schedule our boxes pick-ups regularly to avoid overflow, but on occasion a sudden and unexpected large amount of donations can quickly fill a bin to capacity.
+We schedule our boxes pick-ups regularly to avoid overflow, but on occasion a sudden spike in the quantity of donations can quickly fill a bin to capacity.
 Please contact your local Planet Aid immediately when this happens—we will dispatch someone to the scene to remedy the matter!
 You can also explore our Give Back Box program as another way to send us your used items.

 I mistakenly put an heirloom or other valuable in a box.
 What do I do?

 We try our best to help in these very rare situations, but it is often very difficult to locate individual items given the sheer volume of recyclables that we collect daily, the regular pickups from our bins, and the fact that we do not track individual items from a particular bin.
 Should you accidentally discard something please immediately contact your local Planet Aid.

 What happens to materials that you drop in our bins?

 Can I donate money instead of clothing?

 Yes!
 You can make a monetary donation of any size towards our Child Aid, Teacher Training, or Farmers’ Club projects.
 Click here to learn how your gift impacts people in developing countries all over the world!